-Out-of-School Youth Populations - The GNWIB and Youth Council recognize that the outof-school youth population clearly has more barriers to employment than their counterparts who remain in-school, and therefore are in greater need of job training opportunities.
-For that reason, the GNWIB has directed their youth service provider to give priority of service to the out-of-school youth population and expend a minimum of fifty percent of youth program dollars on that population.
-In addition, the GNWIB and Youth Council are looking at methods to increase outreach to out-of school youth including regional targeted marketing.
-The GNWIB encourages discussions with agencies and organizations that serve this at-risk population.
-Guest speakers are invited to present or share information at Youth Council meetings.
-The WIA Youth Specialists are also provided contact information for program partners in order to follow up on any potential partnerships.
+Out-of-School Youth Populations: The GNWDB recognizes that the out-of-school youth population clearly has more barriers to employment than their counterparts who remain in-school, and therefore are in greater need of job training opportunities.
+For that reason, the GNWDB has directed their youth service provider to give priority of service to the out-of-school youth population and expend a minimum of seventy-five percent of youth program dollars on that population.
+In addition, the GNWDB is looking at methods to increase outreach to out-of school youth including regional targeted marketing.
+The GNWDB encourages discussions with agencies and organizations such as Community Action, PALS, and Opportunity Passport that serve foster care youth and other at-risk populations.
+Guest speakers are invited to present or share information at Board meetings.
+The WIOA Youth Specialists will work closely with program partners in order to provide collaborative support services for out-of-school youth.

-Priority of Service for Veterans to Ensure Linkage to State and County Veterans' Organizations - The Greater Nebraska Workforce Investment Board has instituted a priority of service system that gives eligible clients with proof of veteran status (or proof of being veteran's spouse) priority over all other eligible clients for employment and training services.
+Priority of Service for Veterans to Ensure Linkage to State and County Veterans' Organizations - The Greater Nebraska Workforce Development Board has instituted a priority of service system that gives eligible clients with proof of veteran status (or proof of being veteran's spouse) priority over all other eligible clients for employment and training services.
 In addition, Veterans' representatives are assigned to eight of Greater Nebraska's fourteen American Job Center/NDOL locations.
 Information specific to Priority of Service for Veterans and eligible spouses may be found in the Operational section of the local plan.

-Faith-based Organizations - The Greater Nebraska Workforce Investment Board will encourage all American Job Center/NDOL locations to develop strong relationships with faith-based organizations within their surrounding area, continue to support the One Stops' efforts to develop client referral processes between faith-based and communitybased organizations in their area, and comply with the Nebraska State policy regarding Faith-Based and Community Organizations and align itself with State goals concerning this effort.
+Faith-based Organizations - The Greater Nebraska Workforce Development Board will encourage all American Job Center/NDOL locations to develop strong relationships with faith-based organizations within their surrounding area, continue to support the One Stops' efforts to develop client referral processes between faith-based and community-based organizations in their area, and comply with the Nebraska State policy regarding Faith-Based and Community Organizations and align itself with State goals concerning this effort.

-Rural Development Needs - The Greater Nebraska Workforce Investment Board will participate in Partnership for Rural Nebraska, a formal partnership between the State of Nebraska, the University of Nebraska, and the U.S. Department of Agriculture in cooperation with Regional Groups of service providers and community representatives.
-With this group the GNWIB will strive to improve the effectiveness of resources that support local-based rural development efforts state-wide; to better utilize human and financial resources development; to work with and support interested local, regional statewide and national partners; and to integrate their efforts and coordinate their resources to enhance rural research, policy analysis, program delivery, education and professional development.
+Rural Development Needs - The Greater Nebraska Workforce Development Board will participate in Partnership for Rural Nebraska, a formal partnership between the State of Nebraska, the University of Nebraska, and the U.S. Department of Agriculture in co-operation with Regional Groups of service providers and community representatives.
+With this group the GNWDB will strive to improve the effectiveness of resources that support local-based rural development efforts state-wide; to better utilize human and financial resources development; to work with and support interested local, regional statewide and national partners; and to integrate their efforts and coordinate their resources to enhance rural research, policy analysis, program delivery, education and professional development.

-The GNWIB encourages and supports attendance at rural focused conferences and learning events.
+The GNWDB encourages and supports attendance at rural focused conferences and learning events.
 The board acknowledges that these events create opportunities for partnership and information gathering related to potential issues.
 Greater Nebraska's vast rural areas include various farming, ranching and micropolitan populations.
 The variety Greater Nebraska experiences as a "rural" local area presents challenges and opportunities that need to be considered at the local and community level.
-Partnerships with County Commissioners/Supervisors and Community Colleges also contribute to the understanding of the rural development needs that the GNWIB can support.
+Partnerships with County Commissioners/Supervisors and Community Colleges also contribute to the understanding of the rural development needs that the GNWDB can support.